neuralmagic/neural-magic-vllm/neuralmagic/benchmarks/README.md

 ```
 BenchmarkResult constructor takes all the general information about the environment.
 Then, invoke the `add_metric` method to add the observed metrics.
 Finally, store the benchmark results as a JSON by invoking the `store` method.

+# Permanent Storage
+As of 2024-03-28, all benchmark run results are stored on EFS.
+For access, please reach out to Andy Linfoot / Varun / Dan Huang.

 # About sparsity
 The benchmark configs have a `sparsity` field.
 Populate this field with proper sparsity identifiers to inform vllm about model sparsity.
 For the list of valid sparsity args, check `vllm/model_executor/layers/sparsity/*`